anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter04.md

   - 4x 25 Gbps Ethernet Ports, implemented as two separate dual port NICs
   - Out-of-band Management Port

-Note 1: At least 1 network interface must be capable of performing PXE boot and that network must be available to both the Jump / Test Host and each bare-metal server.
+Note 1: At least 1 network interface must be capable of performing PXE boot and that network must be available to both the Jump / Test Host and each physical server.

 <a name="4.2.2"></a>

 ## 4.2.2 Lab Network Hardware & Topology

-Labs that are hosting multiple *Pods* should utilize a leaf / spine topology when interconnecting *Pods* or bare-metal servers.
-This is especially important in the cases where the bare-metal servers constituting a *Pod* are not located in the same physical rack or are not connected to the same leaf switch.
+Labs that are hosting multiple *Pods* should utilize a leaf / spine topology when interconnecting *Pods* or physical servers.
+This is especially important in the cases where the physical servers constituting a *Pod* are not located in the same physical rack or are not connected to the same leaf switch.
 At least one leaf switch will be provided for each *Pod*, with interface speeds matching the above server specifications.
 In this context, the reference to the single leaf refers to the logical appearance of switch, compared to topologies providing 2 or more leaf switches to provide high availability.

-Leaf switches must provide interfaces matching the bare-metal server specifications above and northbound (spine connections) of 100 Gbps connections.
+Leaf switches must provide interfaces matching the physical server specifications above and northbound (spine connections) of 100 Gbps connections.
 Spine switches must provide the corresponding 100 Gbps interfaces to each leaf switch.
 The minimum requirement is one spine switch.

 The minimum networking configuration must provide at least VLANs to partition the various networks required for the reference implementation deployment and separation of each *Pod*, if multiple *Pods* are hosted within the labs.